Better Breast Cancer Screening

 Dense breast tissue is very common.
 Specifically, 40% of women have dense breasts — and many don’t know they do.
 That’s often because dense breasts don’t look or feel different; the only way to know you have dense breasts is to have a screening mammogram.

-To help women with dense breasts become more aware of the risks of dense breasts and the options available to them, the state of Illinois passed a new law — which went into effect on January 1, 2019 — that requires doctors to notify women if they have dense breasts and explain their options for additional screening.
+To help women with dense breasts become more aware of the risks of dense breasts and the options available to them, the state of Illinois passed a law on Jan.
+1, 2019, that requires doctors to notify women if they have dense breasts and explain their options for additional screening.

 Small cancers can hide in dense breast tissue.
 In fact, up to one-third of all breast cancers are not visible in dense breasts with standard mammography.